seanconnor10/seanconnor10/README.md

-Hello!
+Student at Tech Elevator Pittsburgh, learning full-stack web development using Java, PostgreSQL and VUE.js.

-Student at Tech Elevator Pittsburgh
+Repository for various personal projects.

 <!--
 **seanconnor10/seanconnor10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.